vincentbarr/vincentbarr.github.com/_posts/2012-02-13-information-interpretation.md

 layout: post
 title: "Information for Interpretation"
 category: essais
 excerpt: On using graphics as narrative.
+comments: true
 ---

 Visual journalism, developing ideas, content, and form.
 Design.